esha112000/UNI-Circle/README.md

-# EverAfter – Product Hackathon Submission
+# Uni-Circle ( Your Campus - Your Circle ) - Digital Product

 **👥 Team Role:** Product Manager
 **Digital Product**  Uni-Circle- Your Campus - Your Circle